Mobility opportunities for accredited Erasmus organisations in the field of youth

 Duration of project

-All accredited projects will have an initial duration of 15 months.
+The duration of an accredited project is between 12 and 24 months.
 After 12 months, all beneficiaries will have the possibility to prolong their project to a total duration of 24 months.

 Where to apply?